reflectoring/reflectoring.github.io/_posts/2021-05-10-spring-cloud-aws-sqs.md

 [Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws) is a sub-project of [Spring Cloud](https://spring.io/projects/spring-cloud) which makes it easy to integrate with AWS services using Spring idioms and APIs familiar to Spring developers.

-In this article, we will look at using Spring Cloud AWS for interacting with [Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) with the help of some basic concepts of queueing and messaging along with code examples.
+In this tutorial, we will look at using Spring Cloud AWS for interacting with [Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) with the help of some basic concepts of queueing and messaging along with code examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springcloudsqs" %}